wasimadildev/Dockerized-Mern-App/README.md

   - Renders components and handles routing.

 - **Docker**:
-  - Each component (backend, frontend, and MongoDB) is containerized using Docker.
+  - Each component (backend, frontend, and Postgres) is containerized using Docker.
   - Simplifies the development and deployment process.

 ## Getting Started